Killing of Timothy Wiltsey: Physical evidence

 Over April 23–24, 1992, law enforcement teams conducted a full search of the mostly marshy area near Olympic Drive in Raritan Center.
 They quickly located a matching second sneaker in Timmy's size, roughly 150 ft from where the first sneaker had been found, with a nearby pillowcase.
-Two hours later, 400–550 ft further away, they found a skull and 10 other bones in and around a truck tire dredged from the bottom of Red Root Creek, near pieces of his clothing, a pillowcase, a Ninja Turtles balloon, and a 10 by 3 ft blue and white blanket buried in the embankment 10–20 ft above the creekbed where the bones were.
+Two hours later, 400–550 ft further away, they found a skull and 10 other bones in and around a truck tire dredged from the bottom of Red Root Creek, near pieces of his clothing, a pillowcase, a Ninja Turtles balloon, and a 10 by 3 ft blue and white blanket buried in the embankment 10–20 ft above the creekbed where the bones were located.
 When Butkiewicz pulled the blanket from the dirt, he had not photographed its appearance before doing so, and shook the dirt from it afterwards.

 Wiltsey's identity was confirmed through dental records.
 The county medical examiner ruled the death a homicide, although the time, location, and medical cause of death could not be determined due to advanced decomposition.
 Lodzinski was informed that night of the identification; Butkiewicz said she was again unemotional.
 Asked to explain why the remains were 0.4 mi (Note: In straight-line distance.
-It is a longer walk or drive from her work address to where the body was found.) from a former workplace she had not initially told police about, she said her walks on break at the fulfillment company were limited to the immediate vicinity of the building and she was unaware Olympic Drive, the street nearest to the body, even existed.
+It is a longer walk or drive from her work address to where the body was found.) from a former workplace about which she had not initially told police, she said her walks on break at the fulfillment company were limited to the immediate vicinity of the building and she was unaware Olympic Drive, the street nearest to the body, even existed.

 Testing in the FBI lab did not reveal any trace evidence on the items found in the search.
 Neither Lodzinski nor her parents recognized the blanket as having come from her house.
 It is not known whether the pillowcase was shown to anyone who might recognize it.

 A funeral Mass for Wiltsey was held in South Amboy in May 1992; Lodzinski appeared shaken during the service and required the physical support of her parents.
 He was buried in nearby Keyport.
 A week after the service, it became public knowledge that she had, almost a year earlier, changed her account of how her son disappeared three times, and failed two lie detector tests, as well as her unemotional demeanor under more recent questioning.
 One of the polygraph administrators described her results as "all over the charts" but found her defiant attitude even more disturbing.
 Her brother Edward said that she knew she had failed the test and was angry enough to throw things.